Fife/Fife/README.md

 A curiosity for what made my audio gear work is what brought me to Computer Engineering, so this github serves as a bit of an audio hardware and software development playground.
 To that end, I am currently working on building a DSP engine meant for embedded systems, which you can find [here](https://github.com/Fife/Fife-DSP).
 I also have some hardware designs that can be found [here](https://github.com/Fife/Hardware-Projects).

-I also dabble in competative programming, here are some of my notable entries:
+I also dabble in competative programming and team projects here are some notable entries:

 2024 : [Smart Cryogenic Connector](https://github.com/IEEE-Robotics-Club/NASA-Minds-2024) for [NASA MINDS Undergraduate Student Design](https://www.nasa.gov/stem/murep/projects/nasa-minds.html).
 Our Team is almost done with our submission!